ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 ) asm "BLS_G1_MULTIEXP";
 int bls_pairing(slice x1, slice y1, slice x2, slice y2, slice x3, slice y3, slice x4, slice y4, int n) asm "BLS_PAIRING";
 ```
-These lines are the new [TVM Opcodes](https://docs.ton.org/learn/tvm-instructions/tvm-upgrade-2023-07#bls12-381)(BLS12-381) that make the pairing check feasible on the TON blockchain.
+The above lines are the new [TVM opcodes](https://docs.ton.org/learn/tvm-instructions/tvm-upgrade-2023-07#bls12-381) (BLS12-381) that allow pairing checks to be conducted on the TON Blockchain.

-The `load_data` and `save_data` functions which is here just used to load and save the result of proof check(only for test purposes).
+The load_data and save_data functions are simply used to load and save the proof verification results (only for test purposes).

 ```func
 () load_data() impure {